ahdis/chmed/input/pagecontent/dosage.md

 ]
 ```

 #### Even/Odd Days
 Allows to specify a posology that must be applied on even or odd days.

 **Example:** Take 1 on even days, starting 02.01.2021.

-CHMED21A format for even/odd days posology object:
+CHMED21A format for Even/Odd days:
 ```
 {
 	"Meds": [